charudatta10/svg-banners/Readme.md

+> [!WARNING]
+> This project fork is no longer actively maintained.

+> [!TIP]
+> Here are some similar projects: a Python-based unified SVG generator server.

 ## 🌠 SVG Banners - Collection of easily customizable animated SVG made with HTML/CSS for your Readme files

 ### 💡 Inspiration :